How to become an out-of-network provider

 What does it mean to be an out-of-network provider

-Being out-of-network means leaving the provider networks that insurance plans use to connect patients with discounted services.
-Patients will still be able to use their insurance plan benefits with you, but without those discounts.
-However, you'll have more control over your your practice, including: the prices you choose, the materials you sell and the labs that you work with.
+Being out-of-network means leaving the provider networks that vision plans use to connect patients with discounted services.
+Patients will still be able to use their vision plan benefits with you, but without those discounts.
+However, you'll have more control over your practice, including: the prices you choose, the materials you sell and the labs that you work with.

 Why leave your network in the first place?